Spectroscopy requested for VV Cephei - Periodic precession of B star's rotational axis after periastron 2025

 Additional Observer Input:

-Spectroscopic resolution: R >= 9000; Minimum wavelength range: 6540 – 6580; Heliocentric Correction: not necessary; Cadence of observation: each single spectra is valuable, one or more spectra per week would be great
+Spectroscopic resolution: R >= 9000; Minimum wavelength range: 6540 – 6580; Heliocentric Correction: not necessary; Cadence of observation: each single spectra is valuable, one or more spectra per week would be great (one spectrum per night would be ideal).
+We need reduced 1D spectra, wavelength calibrated and instrument response corrected.
+It should not be telluric-corrected.

 Additional Submission Location: